MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

         TileSize.Default);
     ```

-1. Assign the window handle.
-This is the key step for desktop applications.
-Cast the object to an [IInitializeWithWindow](/windows/desktop/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) object.
-Then, call the [IInitializeWithWindow.Initialize](/windows/desktop/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method, and pass the handle of the window that you want to be the owner for the modal dialog.
-The following C# example shows how to pass the handle of your app’s main window to the method.
+1. Retrieve a window handle, and initialize the secondary tile object with that handle.
+For more info, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd) and [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).

     ```csharp
-    // Assign the window handle
+    var wih = new System.Windows.Interop.WindowInteropHelper(this);
+    var hWnd = wih.Handle; // For a WinForms window object, access the NativeWindow.Handle property instead.
     IInitializeWithWindow initWindow = (IInitializeWithWindow)(object)tile;
-    initWindow.Initialize(System.Diagnostics.Process.GetCurrentProcess().MainWindowHandle);
+    initWindow.Initialize(hWnd);
     ```

-1. Finally, request to pin the tile as you would a normal UWP app.
+1. Finally, request to pin the tile as you would in a normal UWP app.

     ```csharp
     // Pin the tile
     bool isPinned = await tile.RequestCreateAsync();

-    // TODO: Update UI to reflect whether user can now either unpin or pin
+    // Here, update UI to reflect whether user can now either unpin or pin
     ```

 ### [C++](#tab/cpp)